-• IMDfreq < timesteps between sending coordinates >
+- IMDfreq < timesteps between sending coordinates >

+Acceptable Values: positive integer

 Description: This allows coordinates to be sent less often, which may increase NAMD performance or be necessary due to a slow network.

-IMDwait < wait for an IMD connection? > Acceptable Values: yes or no Default Value: no Description: If no, NAMD will proceed with
+- IMDwait < wait for an IMD connection? >

+Acceptable Values: yes or no

+Default Value: no

 Description: If no, NAMD will proceed with calculations whether a connection is present or not.
 If yes, NAMD will pause at startup until a connection is made, and pause when the connection is lost.

-IMDignore < ignore interactive steering forces > Acceptable Values: yes or no Default Value: no Description: If yes, NAMD will ignore any steering forces generated by VMD to allow a simulation to be monitored without the possibility of perturbing it.
+- IMDignore < ignore interactive steering forces >

+Acceptable Values: yes or no

+Default Value: no

+Description: If yes, NAMD will ignore any steering forces generated by VMD to allow a simulation to be monitored without the possibility of perturbing it.

-6.6.7 Tcl interface
+6.6.7 Tcl Forces and Analysis

 NAMD provides a limited Tcl scripting interface designed for applying forces and performing onthe-fly analysis.
 This interface is efficient if only a few coordinates, either of individual atoms or centers of mass of groups of atoms, are needed.
 In addition, information must be requested one timestep in advance.
+To apply forces individually to a potentially large number of atoms, use tclBC instead as described in Sec.
+6.6.8.
 The following configuration parameters are used to enable the Tcl interface:

-tclForces < is Tcl interface active? > Acceptable Values: on or off Default Value: off
+- tclForces < is Tcl interface active? >

+Acceptable Values: on or off

+- Default Value: off